ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Decommissioning a device means removing the device from the zone permanently.
 The portal allows the Zonal Admin to decommission the device.
 The Zonal Admin can un-map the device associated with the registration center before decommissioning the device, but he/she can also decommission the device  without un-mapping the associated resources.
 In the situation, the associated resources are automatically un-mapped.
 The system validates user's role and decommissions the selected device(s).
 Once the device is decommissioned, it cannot be retrieved.
 On successful validation, the system provides a notification.

 #### 5.3.5 Map/Un-map/Re-map Device to a Center [**[↑]**](#table-of-content)
+#### A. Map Device
 The portal allows Zonal Admin to map the devices to the registration center by providing the Device ID and Registration Center ID.
 The registration center must belong to Zonal Admin’s  zone.
 The system validates the provide data and user's role.
-On successful validation, the system maps that device to the selected registration center and once the device is mapped to the registration center, it is not displayed in the list of available devices until it is un-mapped.
+On successful validation, the system maps that device to the selected registration center and once the device is mapped to the registration center, it is not displayed in the list of available devices.

 If the device is not mapped with the registration center, it cannot be recognized by the system to perform any operation in that center.
 The system track the device by serial number and other attributes of the device.
 If the device is already mapped with another registration center, Zonal Admin must un-map the device first and then map to his/her registration center.
 Once the mapping is completed successfully, the system provides the notification else provides an respective error notification.

+For more details, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#211-mappings-of-registration-center-and-device---createreaddelete-

+#### B. Un-map Device
+The portal allows Zonal Admin to un-map the devices from the registration center by providing the Device ID and Registration Center ID.
+The registration center must belong to Zonal Admin’s zone.
+The system validates the provided data and user’s role.
+On successful validation, the system un-maps that device from the selected registration center and once the device is un-mapped from the registration center, it is displayed in the list of available devices.

+The system track the device by serial number and other attributes of the device.
+Once the un-mapping is completed successfully, the system provides the notification.

+#### B. Re-map Device
+The portal allows Zonal Admin to re-map the devices to the registration center by providing the Device ID and Registration Center ID.
+The device will be re-mapped after the repairing/services of the device or any other reason.
+The registration center must belong to Zonal Admin’s zone.
+The system validates the provide data and user’s role.
+On successful validation, the system re-maps that device to the selected registration center and once the device is re-mapped to the registration center, it is not displayed in the list of available devices.

+The system track the device by serial number and other attributes of the device.
+Once the re-mapping is completed successfully, the system provides the notification.

 ### 5.4 User Management [**[↑]**](#table-of-content)
 #### 5.4.1 View User